Can An Employee Be Discriminated Against Due to Age?

 Unless the Age of An Employee Presents As a Genuine Occupational Requirement, Discrimination Based on Aging Is Likely a Violation of the Human Rights Code.

-Discrimination Due to Age May Be An Unlawful Violation of the Human Rights Code
+Understanding That Employment Termination Due to Age May Be DiscriminationViolating the Human Rights Code

 In this case, Ms. Ouwroulis was capable of doing the job duties without impairment by age, but was told that, "they were going in a new direction with younger girls" thus the age factor of concern related solely to appearance of youth.

-Considering how individually objective sex appeal is, it would be quite interesting to know if the Human Rights Tribunal of Ontario would have deemed age with "appearance of youth" as a "bona fide qualification due to the nature of the employment."
+Considering how individually objective sex appeal is, it would be quite interesting to know if the Human Rights Tribunal of Ontario would have deemed age with appearance of youth as a bona fide qualification due to the nature of the employment.